BBP Phase Transition for a Doubly Sparse Deformed Model: Introduction

 \paragraph{Similar Sparse Models.} We remark that, while our contributions and consideration of spectrally distinguishing and recovering a sparse spike from sparse noise are novel, the notion of a sparse noisy observation has been around for a while.
 Indeed, Robust PCA explores the problem of separating a low-rank structure from sparse noise. \cite{candes2009robustprincipalcomponentanalysis} provides a convex optimization procedure for separating these two entities, though the only randomness considered is the location of the sparsity in the mask.
 Their work gives an extensive background on the many applications of Robust PCA, including video surveillance, facial recognition, ranking and collaborative filtering, and more, showing how sparse noise grows increasingly prevalent in our large-dimensional modern age with instances of occlusion, tampering, and sensor failure.
 These aforementioned applications naturally extend to the setting of our model, where the spike also has a sparse structure.
 Moreover, doubly sparse applications have also been studied across different fields. \cite{ZARMEHI2018145, sadrizadeh2019fast} provide an electrical engineering approach where they view the problem as a non-convex, NP-hard optimization problem on rectangular matrices with undefined sparsity to solve applications involving impulsive noise (image, audio, video denoising).
 More recently, \cite{Han_2025} looks at a comparable doubly sparse structure, but for non-Hermitian matrices, thus changing the landscape of the problem and relying on a completely different set of random matrix theory tools.
 Similarly, \cite{hachem2026extreme} studies the extreme eigenvalues of an $n\times n$ non‑Hermitian sparse i.i.d. matrix with sparsity $q$ and a deterministic finite‑rank additive deformation; they show that eigenvalue outliers outside the unit disk asymptotically match the eigenvalues of finite‑rank additive deformation if $qn\to\infty$.
-Moreover, in the rank‑one case \cite{hachem2026extreme} provides control over the right‑eigenvector alignment similar to our Theorem~\ref{eigenvector_theorem} but under an additional sparsity condition $qn \gg \log^9 n$ while we only require $qn \gg \log(n)$. \cite{adomaityte2025pcarecoverythresholdslowrank} examines, heuristically and empirically, a regime most similar to our setting, but instead considers a dense spike and a sparse, Poisson noise structure, which in turn produces an eigenvalue distribution with non-informative spikes.
-In their introduction, they highlight the recent interest in sparse noise and even go on to mention a subset of our model (i.e., sparse, sub-Gaussian noise) as a non-trivial direction of interest.
-However, in its current state, their model cannot capture our model parameters and setting even in denser regimes of sparsity due to their model construction procedure.
+Moreover, in the rank‑one case \cite{hachem2026extreme} provides control over the right‑eigenvector alignment similar to our Theorem~\ref{eigenvector_theorem} but under an additional sparsity condition $qn \gg \log^9 n$ while we only require $qn \gg \log(n)$. \cite{adomaityte2025pcarecoverythresholdslowrank} examines a broad class of sparse graph-based models where the noise is drawn from the configuration model with a general degree distribution with finite mean and bounded maximal degree.
+Via the replica method, the authors find a BBP-like phase transition for the expected location of the largest eigenvalue and expected correlation of the largest eigenvector.
+Our model does not overlap with any of the models considered there.